 - a.
 The Replacement and Agenda Committee will consist of the following members: - i.
-The Senate President Pro Tempore, as Chair, - ii.
-The Senate President, - iii.
-The leader of each political party or coalition (see Rule XVII), - iv.
-The Two Senate Members-At-Large, - v.
-A member of the Student Body that is appointed by the Senate President Pro-Tempore as the Replacement and Agenda Committee Clerk, who serves as the taker of minutes, for the Replacement and Agenda Committee, as an ex-officio non-voting, non-speaking member. - 1.
+The Senate President Pro Tempore, as Chair - ii.
+The Senate President - iii.
+The leader of each political party or coalition (see Rule XVII) - iv.
+The Two Senate Members-At-Large - v.
+A member of the Student Body that is appointed by the Senate President Pro Tempore as the Replacement and Agenda Committee Clerk, who serves as the taker of minutes, for the Replacement and Agenda Committee, as an ex-officio non-voting, non-speaking member. - 1.
 Should the chair choose not to fill this position, a committee member will serve as the taker of minutes. - b.
 Duties: - i.
 The Replacement and Agenda Committee will prepare the agenda for regular meetings of the Senate in accordance with Rule III §1. - ii.
-The Replacement and Agenda Committee may add special rules to the agenda pertaining to the structure of debate with a two-thirds vote of the committee.
+The Replacement and Agenda Committee may add special rules to the agenda pertaining to the structure of debate and voting with a two-thirds vote of the committee.
+The committee may not change the threshold required to approve a nominee or legislation.
 The Senate may suspend these special rules by a two-thirds vote. - iii.
 The Replacement and Agenda Committee will recommend to the Senate the voting members of the other standing committees.
-The Senate shall hear these recommendations during the committee's report (see §7 of this Rule). - iv.
+The Senate shall hear these recommendations during the committee's report (See §7 of this Rule). - iv.
 The Replacement and Agenda Committee will recommend to the Senate the voting members of the other standing committees.
-The Senate shall hear these recommendations during the committee's report (see §8 of this Rule). - v.
+The Senate shall hear these recommendations during the committee's report (See §8 of this Rule). - v.
 The Replacement and Agenda Committee will recommend to the Senate replacement Senators to fill any vacant seats.
-The Senate will hear these recommendations during the committee's report (see Rule XIII). - vi.
+The Senate will hear these recommendations during the committee's report (See Rule XIII). - 1.
+Following a vote by the committee regarding a vacant position, the Replacement and Agenda Committee Chair will notify all applicants within twenty-four (24) hours of the committee's decision.

+- vi.
 The Replacement and Agenda Committee will review the qualifications of all executive nominations that require Senate approval, except for those nominations to the judicial branch, determining if they are eligible to hold said office. - vii.
-The chair of the committee will submit an end of session transition report at the end of each Fall and Spring sessions to the Senate Secretary that will detail the committee's activities of that session and offer suggestions to future chairs.
+The chair of the committee will submit an end of session transition report at the end of each Fall and Spring session to the Senate Secretary that will detail the committee's activities of that session and offer suggestions to future chairs. - c.

-c.
 The Replacement and Agenda Committee will meet at least once every two school weeks at the time and place determined by the chair, unless there is no business to be heard by the committee, and as otherwise ordered by the Senate by a two thirds vote.
-The Chair may call additional meetings at his/her leisure.
+The Chair may call additional meetings at their leisure.